geefr/beatsaber-linux-goodies/Beataroni/README.md

 # Beataroni
-Beataroni is a graphical mod installer for Linux.
+Beataroni is a graphical BeatSaber mod installer for Linux.
 In the future it may gain more features/platforms.

 Beataroni is a spiritual successor to QBeat, but has some major differences:
 * It's written in C#